Credit Card Icon

 Define Blurry Vision and Its Characteristics

 Blurry sight can be a frustrating experience, often described as a lack of sharpness or clarity.
-Many patients share feelings of seeing objects that feels like a blurry film over eyes, appearing fuzzy, out of focus, or even obscured.
+Many patients share feelings of seeing objects that feel like a blurry film over eyes, appearing fuzzy, out of focus, or even obscured.
 This condition can affect one or both eyes and may be temporary or chronic.

 We understand that this can be concerning.
 Here are some key characteristics you might notice: